istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 If you suspect the client side sidecar may send mutual TLS or plaintext traffic incorrectly, check the [Grafana Workload dashboard](/docs/ops/integrations/grafana/).
 The outbound requests are annotated whether mTLS is used or not.
-After checking this if you believe the client sidecars are mis-behaved, report an issue on Github.
+After checking this if you believe the client sidecars are misbehaved, report an issue on GitHub.